andrewpham/Genesis-Engine/README.md

 If you are a developer, we need your help.
 Genesis is a young project and we have a lot of new features to implement and bugs to fix.
 Feel free to refactor the current codebase and improve what we already have.
 Once the Visual Studio workflow is set, contributing is as easy as changing just a few lines of code.
-Feel free to shoot me an [email](andrew.pham@uwaterloo.ca) to begin a correspondence on how you can help grow the project.
+Feel free to shoot me an email at andrew.pham@uwaterloo.ca to begin a correspondence on how you can help grow the project!